 Mr Terence Winters, FAICD Independent, Non-Executive Director Appointed as a Director on 23 September 2010.
-He is the Chairman of Seeing Machines Limited, Converge International Pty Ltd, Intelledox Pty Ltd and is a Director of Redflex Holdings Limited, Future Fibre Technologies Ltd and Australian Home Care Services Pty Ltd. He has over 20 years' experience in operation and governance of microfinance organisations with Opportunity International Network.
-Ms Catherine Yeomans, LLB Independent, Non-Executive Director Appointed as a Director on 21 February 2013.
+He is the Chairman of Converge International Pty Ltd, Intelledox Pty Ltd, Future Fibre Technologies Ltd and TasmaNet Pty Ltd and is a Director of Redflex Holdings Limited and Australian Home Care Services Pty Ltd. He has over 20 years' experience in operation and governance of microfinance organisations with Opportunity International Network.
+Ms Catherine Yeomans, LLB, GAICD Independent, Non-Executive Director Appointed as a Director on 21 February 2013.
 Catherine is the Chief Executive Officer of Mission Australia.
-Catherine has previously held positions in senior management roles with Thomson Reuters and LexisNexis.
-Catherine is a Director of Mission Australia Housing, Mission Australia Housing (Victoria), Mission Australia Early Learning, Mission Providence Pty Ltd.
+Catherine has previously held Senior Executive roles with Thomson Reuters and LexisNexis.
+Catherine is a Director of Mission Australia Housing, Mission Australia Housing (Victoria), Mission Australia Early Learning, Mission Providence Pty Ltd. Catherine is a member of Chief Executive Women, a BoardLinks champion and a board member of the Community Council of Australia.